aditya-codebrunch/Food-ordering-app/README.md

 Below is my notes

 The app implemented has no backend or apis integrated to it and it only takes one feature of the food-ordering-app as of now that is 'See Restaurants' the data is static and only the UI is developed for the search functionality and not the functionality itself.
-All other links are only clickable their functionalities are not implemented.
+All other links are only clickable, their functionalities are not implemented.
+Filtering of restaurants is implemented.

 Questions